 I believe in low taxes, limited government, less bureaucracy, instead of putting a stranglehold on business.

-I believe in choice and education, let the parents decide.
+I believe in choice and education.

 I believe in free and fair trade, peace through strength.